-In this test the doctor uses a long, flexible tube called an endoscope to make a video of the inside of your:
+In this test the doctor uses a long, flexible telescope through your nose.
+This is to make a video of the inside of your:

-Why you have it
+Why do you have a transnasal oesophagoscopy?

-How you have it
+How do you have a transnasal oesophagoscopy?

 You have this test at a hospital as an outpatient.
 The test takes about 30 minutes.

 Your doctor uses an anaesthetic spray to numb your throat.
 It takes a few minutes for the area to go numb.

 The doctor passes a long, flexible telescope up your nose.
 It can feel uncomfortable but shouldn’t be painful.

 The tip of the telescope has a video system and a light.
 This gives your doctor clear pictures of the inside of the throat, voice box and upper part of the food pipe.
 They check for any growths or abnormal areas.

 The doctor might also pass a small amount of air or water into your food pipe through the flexible tube.
 This may make you belch which is normal.